Computational-social-science/vaccination-campaign/README.md

 Since the original Twitter data is too large to upload, interested scholars can contact this email：mikijjj@163.com

-If you have any questions you are interested in, please feel free to contact with as.
+If you have any questions you are interested in, please feel free to contact with us.